 In an emergency infants and children who are not responding and aren’t breathing will need CPR (Cardiopulmonary Resuscitation).
-This may happen because the child has a severe illness or severe life threatening injury (including events such as near-drowning, smoke inhalation and/or electric shock).
+This may happen because the child has a severe illness or severe life threatening injury (including events such as a non fatal drowning, smoke inhalation and/or electric shock).

 The Ministry of Health’s My Health Book says the following about CPR:

 CPR requires you to push hard and fast on the chest to simulate the action of breathing.

 - DANGERS: Make sure you are personally safe.
 Check for any dangers to yourself such as electricity, depth of water or traffic.
 Once it is safe and you are safe, move to the next level.